warner-consulting-josh/Collet-Autofeed/Project Log.md

       1. Press the [RESET] button to reset the ESP32-S3 chip
       2. After the RGB LED has gone purple and then off, press and hold the [BOOT] button for a few seconds Your board should now be in safe mode.

+**02/05/2024**
+- Adjusted watchdog timer to 45s and implemented a keyword to start watchdog ('ProS3')
+  - Not sure that keyword is working as intended
+  - watchdog timer stays active through resets, may need to actively disable it in code until the keyword is received
+  - need to work through the logic of what should happen in the event of failure:
+    - Pause the g-code running on the tormach?
+    - keep the current coolant solenoid energized? or turn them all off?
+    - restart g-code if connection to microcontroller reestablished?
+    - wait for user input?
+    - only pause if connection not reestablished with X seconds?
+    - Talk with EW and make a plan
+- Added `print(microcontroller.cpu.reset_reason)` to display the reason for the last time the code was stopped
+  - would like to have this displayed on a screen, along with current tool, up time since last reset?